• Service don't exist

 Income Tax Filing

-Sole proprietorships must file an annual income tax return each financial year, following the same tax rates as individual proprietors.
-Returns can be filed physically or online through the Income Tax e-filing portal, using Form ITR-3 for businesses and Form ITR-4 (SUGAM) for businesses with income up to ₹50 lakh, computed on a presumptive basis.
+Sole proprietorships' tax filing is also required to submit an annual income tax return every year in the financial year at the same tax rates as individual proprietors.
+The returns can either be filed physically or e-filed at the Income Tax e-filing portal, and the form to be used for filing the return shall be Form ITR-3 for businesses and Form ITR-4 (SUGAM) for businesses where income is computed on a presumptive basis up to ₹50 lakh.

 TDS Return Submission